yzhuangintcd/Leetcode/README.md

 - The Solution.java outside of the folders is used for testing and debugging, it also includes some problems that I am currently stuck on.

+- The other classes are Leetcode's Data Structures, required for some of the solutions.